scotttesler/video-games/README.md

 # Video games to play in 2024

+- [ ] Avatar: Frontiers of Pandora
+  - It's Digital Foundry's game of the year 2023.
+- [ ] Legend of Zelda: Echoes of Wisdom
 - [ ] Mega Man X
   - Many people's favorite game of all time 😯.
 - [ ] Mega Man Maverick Hunter X